bodowd/bodowd.github.io/_posts/2024-07-23-umbra-style-molecules.md

 etc. Then the sequence starting with `ef be ad de ...` is the binary format of the RDKit molecule.

-This is what will be stored in the database in an `UmbraMol` column in the duckdb_rdkit extension.
+This is what will be stored in the database in a `UmbraMol` column in the duckdb_rdkit extension.

 Then, to check if two molecules are an exact match, simply deserialize